 Making matters worse, the failed electrical system could also cause airbags not to deploy in the event of a collision.
 This fatal defect has been attributed to more than a dozen deaths.

-As we reported at the time, the ignition switch issue was a long-standing one, eliciting a number of consumer complaints.
+As we reported at the time, the ignition switch issue was a long-standing one, eliciting a number of consumer reports.
 This prompted the states to mount a joint investigation into GM to determine whether it acted in a timely manner once it learned of the defect.
 They concluded it did not.

 “Instead of prioritizing customers, General Motors turned a blind eye for years and chose to conceal the safety defects associated with several models of their vehicles,” said New York Attorney General Eric Schneiderman.